rpickz/go-benchpress/examples/csvparser/README.md

 gobenchpress -input output.txt
 ```

-You should now see a file named `output.svg` within that directory - open that file
+You should now see files named as follows`output.svg` within that directory:
+1. `output_BenchmarkParseCSVLineFieldLength.svg`
+2. `output_BenchmarkParseCSVLineFields.svg`

-and you should see the sub-benchmarks laid out in a bar chart.
+If you open those files you should see the sub-benchmarks laid out in bar charts.

 ## Streaming Benchmark Results to Go Benchpress